Silence and Serenity

 All meditative traditions emphasize the wisdom of silence.
 Samael Aun Weor, the founder of our tradition even stated that “silence is the eloquence of wisdom.”
 But what does this mean?

 We learn to receive wisdom through physical and psychological silence, through having a mind in a profound state of receptivity, dedication, and respect for divinity.
 We learn from others, the world, and our teachers through having a humble, silent, and receptive mind.

-Passivity of the personality, the tongue, and the mind are the prerequisite of learning, whether any field of study.
-One has to listen.
+Passivity of the personality, the tongue, and the mind are the prerequisite of learning.
+No matter any field of study, one has to listen.
 One has to engage with the consciousness to understand, so that the consciousness is awake, so that it is reflecting its brilliant character, its lucid attention, its diligent activity and its penetrative engagement with life.

 Have you ever listened to a lecture or a person and found that your mind is talking while they are?
 This type of internal chatter has to cease if we really want to gain a genuine appreciation of reality and others, especially.